Biopsy for brain and spinal cord tumours

 Preparing for your biopsy

 You meet your surgical team before your biopsy.
-The surgeon talks to you about the risks and benefits.
-They ask you to sign a consent form.
+They will talk to you about the risks and benefits and ask you to sign a consent form.
 This is a good time to ask any questions you may have.

 Before your biopsy